sdliv/hotelRservations/src/README.md

 ```
 or ```make LinuxMakeFile``` for linux.

-A source-code only version of the project is available as well for testing.
+UPDATE: use the 'src' folder in order to run ```make```to compile on tesla.

 # Execute Hotel.jar
+UPDATED NOTE: Hotel.jar will not work on Tesla because my computer is running an updated version of java.
+Tesla's version of java needs to be updated.
+Therefore, use the ```make``` method to compile and run on tesla.

-Note: Default main() in jar file contains a static variable of type Registry that has LocateRegistry.createRegistry(1099) as its value.
+Note: Default main() in jar file contains a static variable of type Registry that has LocateRegistry.createRegistry(4590) as its value.
 Note: running the Hotel.jar should start the RMI Registry by default.
 To perform example of RMI execution do the following: